Connect to databases, APIs, and other external systems.

-For details on each specific resource, see below:
+For details on using each resource, refer to its specific documentation.

-For example, once a database resource like Postgres has been configured, you can start a new session, add a SQL block, and run queries using it:
+For example, once a database resource like Postgres has been configured, you can add a SQL block and run queries using it:

 That's all you have to do—Airplane will handle securely passing the connection information to the agent running the query.